tink-ab/tink-link-ios/USAGE.md

     }
 })
 ```

-2. If you delegate the access token with Tink, then you can authenticate your permanent user with the authorization code like this:
+2. If you use delegation to create an authorization code, then you can authenticate your permanent user with the authorization code as follows:

 ```swift
 let userContext = UserContext() let userCanceller = userContext.authenticateUser(authorizationCode: <#AuthorizationCode#>, completion: { result in